thiagonache/hi/content/en/posts/httptrace/index.md

 draft: false
 ---

-The HTTP protocol is fast, secure and reliable.
-However, it needs other protocols and services to work properly and **when things don't go well it is necessary to have access to detailed information about the time spent in each step**.
+The HTTP protocol is fast, secure, and reliable.
+However, it needs other protocols and services to work properly, and **when things don’t go well it is necessary to have access to detailed information about the time spent in each step**.

 The steps to make an HTTP call are as follows: